OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 ### Results for coaches in exercises

-If in exercises tutors open a course element with a video task in the course menu, they will see the two **tabs "Participants" and "Preview"**.
+If in exercises coaches open a course element with a video task in the course menu, they will see the two **tabs "Participants" and "Preview"**.

-* In the tab **"Participants"** the processing status of the supervised course participants is displayed in a list.
+* In the tab **"Participants"** the processing status of the coached course participants is displayed in a list.
 * In the **"Preview"** tab, the video is displayed as seen by participants.

 Coaches can reset the number of attempts for each participant individually and/or reset the data of a video task.